 We excel at educating girls.
 From teaching and pastoral care to school life, everything at St Mary’s is built for girls. #yesshecan

 As a girls' school we enable girls to build self-confidence, alongside the knowledge and skills they need to reject and overcome gender stereotypes.
-Whilst academic results open doors for our girls, it is their self-belief, persistance and drive that keeps the door open.
+Whilst academic results open doors for our girls, it is their self-belief, persistence and drive that keeps the door open.

 What we offer